-- The AWS DNS monitor resource runs the AWS CLI for monitoring.
-The AWS DNS monitor resource uses AWS CLI timeout set to the AWS DNS resource as the timeout of the AWS CLI execution. - Immediately after the AWS DNS resource is activated, monitoring by the AWS DNS monitor resource may fail due to the following events.
-If monitoring failed, set Wait Time to Start Monitoring of the AWS DNS monitor resource longer than the time to reflect the changed DNS setting of Amazon Route 53 (https://aws.amazon.com/ route53/faqs/). - 1.
-When the AWS DNS resource is activated, a resource record set is added or updated. - If the AWS DNS monitor resource starts monitoring before the changed DNS setting of Amazon Route 53 is applied, name resolution cannot be done and monitoring fails.
-The AWS DNS monitor resource will continue to fail monitoring while a DNS resolver cache is enabled. - 3.
-The changed DSN setting of Amazon Route 53 is applied. - 4.
+- Check if the host command is available.
+With the command unavailable, the name-resolution-based monitoring is skipped, then left in a warning state. - Immediately after the AWS DNS resource is activated, monitoring by the AWS DNS monitor resource may fail due to the following events.
+If monitoring failed, set Wait Time to Start Monitoring of the AWS DNS monitor resource longer than the time to reflect the changed DNS setting of Amazon Route 53 (https://aws.amazon.com/route53/faqs/). - 1.
+When the AWS DNS resource is activated, a resource record set is added or updated. - 2.
+If the AWS DNS monitor resource starts monitoring before the changed DNS setting of Amazon Route 53 is applied, name resolution cannot be done and monitoring fails. - The AWS DNS monitor resource will continue to fail monitoring while a DNS resolver cache is enabled. - 3.
+The changed DNS setting of Amazon Route 53 is applied. - 4.
 Name resolution succeeds after the TTL valid period of the AWS DNS resource elapses.
 Then, the AWS DNS monitor resource succeeds monitoring.